-Site Factory configuration¶
+Site Factory configuration ¶

-You can define the parent Location for a new site in the configuration.
+When working with the Site Factory, you can define the parent Location for a new site in the configuration.
 Each new site is created in the designated Location.

 To define a parent Location, add a new configuration key to the site template definition.